 If you choose to join the German government system, you can register with any of the available Krankenkassen which are non-profit associations administrating the government health scheme.
 Some (for instance AOK, TK, BEK, DAK) are very large and have millions of members while others (often called BKKs) might have just a few thousand members.
 This does not mean that the benefits are very different, as all health insurance funds must stick to the government regulations on the minimum they offer.
 Tip: Claims handling, local convenience and perhaps special programs could be different, but if you ask about the possibility of communicating in the English language you are likely to be disappointed, though a limited number of Kassen employ English speakers.

-You and your dependents must also become members of the government long-term nursing care scheme (Pflegeversicherung).
+You and your dependents must also become members of the government long-term nursing care scheme (Pflegepflichtversicherung).
 This covers some of the cost of meeting personal nursing needs, such as the feeding and bathing of those who become substantially disabled.
-This presently costs 2.05% or 2.3% of your gross salary (maximum approximately 90 Euros per month) of which your employer pays half.
+This presently costs 2.05% or 2.3% of your gross salary (maximum approximately 93 Euros per month if you have no children) of which your employer pays half.

-If you would like insurance coverage to supplement the government system benefits, you can purchase a policy from any private health insurance company, German or international; for instance if you would like a private doctor and a private room in hospital, homeopathy and other alternative treatment or higher dental reimbursements.
+If you would like insurance coverage to supplement the government system benefits, you can purchase a policy from any private health insurance company, German or international; for instance if you would like access to and reimbursement of costs for a private doctor and a private room in hospital, homeopathy and other alternative treatment or higher dental reimbursements.
 Emergency evacuation from places outside Germany included with a private travel insurance policy should also be considered as these are not paid for by the state health insurance plan and it would be very costly to have to pay for such benefits out of pocket.

 Public health insurance funds sometimes offer supplemental insurance plans from a particular provider, offering a group rebate.
-Such tied plans are largely unnecessary as you have a wider choice of benefits on the private health insurance market.
+Such tied plans are not always ideal as you have a wider choice of benefits on the private health insurance market.

 Private Health Insurance (PKV)

 Generally, private health plans cover a wider choice of medical and dental treatment and provide broad geographical coverage.
 By having private health insurance you are considered a private patient and can expect more service from the medical profession.
 The hospitals and doctors depend to a certain extent on private patients to supplement their incomes and therefore welcome them.
 A private patient can also request and will often get, doctors who speak their native language.
-The private medical insurance market is well served by about 40 German insurance companies, and there are premium/benefit combinations available to suit most budgets.
-The per person cost of full medical insurance is based on the level of benefits chosen, as well as on entry age and any pre-existing conditions that those persons to be covered may have.
+The private medical insurance market is served by about 40 German insurance companies, and there are premium/benefit combinations available to suit most budgets.
+Per person cost of full medical insurance is based on the level of benefits chosen, as well as on entry age and any pre-existing medical conditions.
 A major portion of your medical insurance premiums has also been tax deductible from German income taxes since 2010.

 The government insurance premium covers you and all your non-working dependents, whereas the private medical insurance premium is generally paid for each person covered.
 You can reduce the monthly cost of your private insurance by agreeing to a deductible (also known as an excess or franchise).
 German private health insurance companies are not allowed to cancel your policy if you submit claims and are also required to put 10% of your premiums aside as a provision towards keeping the cost stable when you retire.